Larissa-creator/super_glasses/content/docs/projects/super_glasses/_index.md

 After knowing the ESP32 we decided to use it instead of the Arduino because the wearer would not need to search for the push button on their head anymore as it would exist on the smartphone.
-Since there is enough space on the website we also decided to implement additional buttons which show emotions with the wippers.
+Since there is enough space on the website we also decided to implement additional buttons which show emotions with the wipers.
 The end version has in total seven buttons:
 <ul>
     <li>Reset</li>